Skip to content

 }

 Another classic example is std::vector::emplace_back.
-Instead of taking an existing object, it accepts constructor arguments and constructs a new element in-place within the vector's memory — this is more efficient than push_back because it even eliminates the move.
+It does not take an existing object; instead, it takes constructor arguments and constructs a new element in-place within the vector's memory — this is more efficient than push_back because even the move is eliminated.

 cpp